Renturly/Flock/README.md

 <?php

 /*
-Module - Bring Me Renturly from NYC:

-Files: Pay The Bird Dog Fistfuls of Cash
+*Files: Pay The Bird Dog Fistfuls of Cash
+*
+*Flock Pricing from NYC
+*
+*Ubuntu Errors: is Disk Space
 *MySql - Put The Model in the Controller: is a SELECT statement *PHP
 *HTML: Architecture is MVC
 *JavaScript
 *CSS
-*Ubuntu errors
 */

 echo "Match the Urly Bird with Birds of a Feather using the Urly Bird Grade";